mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

 **Figure 6: Decoded XSS payload showing `document.cookie` being sent to the attacker's IP.**

-**Takeaway:** This was my first time really connecting "XSS" as a concept to what it looks like in raw traffic.
-Seeing `document.cookie` getting exfiltrated made session hijacking click for me in a way just reading about it never did.
+**Takeaway:** This investigation helped me connect XSS theory to what malicious activity actually looks like in network traffic.
+Seeing `document.cookie` being accessed and transmitted made the connection between XSS and session theft much clearer.

 ---

 ## Task 4 – When Did the Admin First Hit the Compromised Page

-**What I was looking for:** the UTC timestamp of the admin's first visit after the page was compromised.
+**What I was looking for:** The UTC timestamp of the administrator's first visit after the page had been compromised.

-From Task 3, the XSS was injected at roughly **12:08 UTC**.
-So I filtered for requests to `reviews.php` that weren't from the attacker:
+From Task 3, the XSS payload was injected at approximately **12:08 UTC**.

+I then filtered for requests to `reviews.php` that did not originate from the attacker:

 ```text
 ip.src != 111.224.180.128 && http.request.uri contains "reviews.php"
 ```

-Two requests showed up — one at 11:50 UTC and one at 12:09 UTC.
-Since 11:50 was *before* the payload even existed, that visit couldn't have hit the malicious script.
-So 12:09 had to be the real one.
+Two requests appeared: one at **11:50 UTC** and another at **12:09 UTC**.

+The 11:50 request occurred before the XSS payload was injected, so it could not have triggered the malicious script.

+The 12:09 request occurred after the injection and was therefore the relevant administrator visit.

 **Finding:** `2024-03-29 12:09 UTC`

 ![Task 4 - Admin First Timestamp](screenshots/Task-04-Admin-First-Visit-Timestamp.png)

-**Figure 7: Admin request showing the first visit to the compromised page at 12:09 UTC.**
+**Figure 7: Administrator request showing the first visit to the compromised page at 12:09 UTC.**

 ![Task 4 - XSS Timestamp](screenshots/Task-04-XSS-Injection-Timestamp.png)

 **Figure 8: Timestamp showing when the XSS payload was injected.**

-**Takeaway:** Timestamps only mean something once you line them up against each other.
-This was a good reminder to always double-check that a "hit" actually happened *after* the thing that would've caused it.
+**Takeaway:** A timestamp becomes meaningful when it is correlated with other events.
+Comparing the XSS injection time with the administrator's requests helped establish the correct sequence of events.

 ---

 ## Task 5 – Finding the Stolen Session Token

-**What I was looking for:** the session token that got exposed through the XSS.
+**What I was looking for:** The session token exposed through the XSS attack.

-Went back to the packet from Task 4 and followed that HTTP stream, then checked the headers for cookies.
-Found a `PHPSESSID` value sitting right there.
+I returned to the packet associated with the administrator's visit and followed the HTTP stream.
+I then examined the headers and found a `PHPSESSID` value.

 **Finding:** `[REDACTED – LAB SESSION TOKEN]`

-I'm not publishing the real value here — it's still a credential, even in a training lab, and I want to get in the habit of treating it that way.
+The actual token is not included in this repository because it is an authentication credential, even though it originated from a training environment.

 ![Task 5 - Stolen Session Token](screenshots/Task-05-Stolen-Session-Token.png)

 **Figure 9: HTTP stream showing the stolen session token, with the sensitive value redacted.**

-**Takeaway:** This was the moment where Task 3 and Task 4 actually connected — the XSS I found earlier was the exact mechanism that leaked this token.
+**Takeaway:** This connected the earlier XSS finding to the subsequent session activity.
+The injected JavaScript provided a mechanism for exposing the administrator's session information.

 ---

 ## Task 6 – Which Script Got Exploited

-**What I was looking for:** what the attacker actually did once they had the stolen session.
+**What I was looking for:** What the attacker did after obtaining the stolen session.

-Used the session token to filter the attacker's traffic:
+I used the compromised session information to filter the attacker's traffic:

 ```text
 ip.src == 111.224.180.128 && http && frame contains "<LAB_SESSION_TOKEN>"
 ```

-That turned up requests to an admin script:
+This revealed requests to an administrative script:

 ```text
 /admin/log_viewer.php?file=error.log
 ```

-and then:
+The attacker then attempted:

 ```text
 /admin/log_viewer.php?file=../../../../../etc/passwd
 ```

-So the `file` parameter on `log_viewer.php` was clearly the thing being messed with.
+This showed that the `file` parameter of `log_viewer.php` was being abused.

 **Finding:** `log_viewer.php`

 ![Task 6 - Exploited Script](screenshots/Task-06-Exploited-Script-Log-Viewer-01.png)

-**Figure 10: Request to the vulnerable `log_viewer.php` admin script.**
+**Figure 10: Request to the vulnerable `log_viewer.php` administrative script.**

 ![Task 6 - Exploited Script - Directory Traversal](screenshots/Task-06-Exploited-Script-Log-Viewer-02.png)

 **Figure 11: Request showing the directory traversal attempt against the `file` parameter.**

-**Takeaway:** Once you have a stolen session, you can literally filter traffic by it and watch what the attacker did step by step — it turns the rest of the investigation into following a trail.
+**Takeaway:** Once the compromised session was identified, filtering the traffic by that session made it possible to trace the attacker's subsequent actions step by step.

 ---

 ## Task 7 – The Payload Used to Reach a Sensitive File

-**What I was looking for:** the exact string used to try and pull a system file.
+**What I was looking for:** The exact payload used to attempt access to a sensitive system file.

-Kept looking at traffic tied to the compromised session and the vulnerable script from Task 6:
+I continued examining traffic associated with the compromised session and the vulnerable script identified in Task 6.

+The relevant request was:

 ```http
 GET /admin/log_viewer.php?file=../../../../../etc/passwd HTTP/1.1